Frequently Asked Questions

 Why are there blue flags in my yard?

-Blue & green flags are used to locate water and sewer utilities.
+Blue & green flags are used to indicate where water and sewer utilities are underground.
 By law, prior to any excavation, the Ohio Utilities Protection Service (“OUPS”) is called for utility locations to be marked.
 Calls may be placed by customers, utility departments, engineering firms, or contractors.

 Why is my septic tank full?